-The governments of the European Union countries, as well as the government of Serbia, currently only spend a small part of the health budget for health promotion and disease prevention - around 3% [7].
-According to Serbia's current Strategy for Health Development until Year 2020, real health benefits can be achieved at affordable costs and within resource constraints if effective strategies are adopted.
+The governments of the countries of the European Union, and of Serbia themselves, currently only spend a small part of the health budget for health promotion and disease prevention - around 3% [7].
+According to Serbia's current strategy for health development by 2020, real health benefits can be achieved at affordable costs and within resource constraints if effective strategies are adopted.

-The main objective of the study is to develop a foundation for the promotional strategy for increasing public awareness of the capabilities, significance, and safety of HPV prevention through immunization.
-The specific aims of the study were to determine the correlation between the knowledge about HPV virus and decisions of parents to vaccinate their children, as well as to determine whether the price of the vaccine is a significant factor that affects parents to vaccinate their children.
+The main aim of the study is to develop a foundation for promotional strategy for increasing public awareness of the capabilities, significance and safety of HPV prevention through immunization.
+The specific aims of the study were to determine the correlation between knowledge about HPV virus and decisions of parents to vaccinate their children, as well as to determine whether the price of the vaccine is a significant factor that affects parents to vaccinate their children.